Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Introduction

 There are two main mathematical ingredients that go into our reconstructive process: discrete Fourier transforms and field automorphisms.

 The discrete Fourier transform $\wh f$ of a function $f(x)$ is a complex-valued function on $G$ defined by

-Here $a_k$ is the number of points in our $r$-dimensional grid in the $k$'th direction.
+Here the $a_k$ values are the invariant factors of $G$ coming from Equation \ref{eqn:structuretheorem}, and can be viewed as the number of points in our $r$-dimensional grid in the $k$'th direction.
 More generally, the $n$-dimensional discrete Fourier transform is defined by computing the discrete Fourier transform one variable at a time.

 The discrete Fourier transform of the $n$'th moment function $M_n(f;x_1,\dots, x_{n-1})$ is the product

 where here $x_n=-(x_1+x_2+\dots+x_{n-1})$.
 Furthermore, constructing $f(x)$ up to a translation by some value $y$ is equivalent to constructing $\wh f(x)$ up to multiplication by the exponential function